When the Brain Can’t “Try Harder,” Feedback Still Works

 They’re exhausted.

 They’ve tried to focus, meditate, talk it through, push through, stay consistent.
+At some point, the effort itself became overwhelming.

 But what if those are the very systems under strain?

 In brains affected by chronic stress, trauma, burnout, illness, or prolonged overload, the ability to initiate and sustain effort can be compromised.
 That doesn’t mean the person doesn’t care.
-It means the nervous system is conserving energy for survival.

 Many effective tools rely on top‑down engagement: